 - life-long learning and problem-solving abilities.

 - best current educational practices, balanced with gospel principles.

-- caring, compassionate, and collaborative service in the home, school, church and community, both locally and internationally.
+- caring, compassionate, and collaborative service in the home, school, church, and community, both locally and internationally.

-Teacher education programs include a Bachelor's degrees in Elementary Education and several content areas for Secondary Education.
+Teacher education programs include a Bachelor's degree in Elementary Education and several content areas for Secondary Education.
 We also offer a post-baccalaureate teacher licensing program, which is available to qualified individuals and based on space availability.
 A Minor in Education is also available.